TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/MigrateToComposer/MigrationSteps.rst

-.. include:: ../Includes.txt
+.. include:: /Includes.rst.txt
 .. highlight:: bash

 ===============
-Migration Steps
+Migration steps
 ===============

-Delete Files
+Delete files
 ============

 Yes, that's true.
 You have to delete some files, because they will be created by